Skip to content

 What language is Libyan Arabic?

-Libyan Arabic is a dialect of Arabic.
+Libyan Arabic is a dialect of the Arabic language.

 Where is Libyan Arabic spoken?